A Network-Constrained Demand Response Game for Procuring Energy Balancing Services: Introduction

 This paper is structured as follows.
-In Section \Romannum{2}, we present the system model for real-time energy balancing, including the proposed market model as well as the physical network.
-In Section \Romannum{3}, we formulate the competition among energy consumers as a game and evaluate the efficiency of the proposed bidding scheme.
-Section \Romannum{3} introduces the algorithm for seeking the GNE in the game.
-Section \Romannum{4} provides a comprehensive case study to demonstrate the practical implications and effectiveness of our proposed market mechanism.
-The paper closes with key findings and conclusions in Section \Romannum{5}.
+In Section \Romannum{2}, we present the system model for procuring energy balancing services in a distribution network.
+In Section \Romannum{3}, we formulate the competition among energy consumers as a game and evaluate the efficiency of its equilibrium.
+Section \Romannum{4} introduces the algorithm for computing the v-GNE in the game.
+Section~\Romannum{5} provides a comprehensive case study to demonstrate the effectiveness of the proposed market mechanism and clearing method.
+The paper closes with conclusions in Section \Romannum{6}.